p2ppsr/authchat-demo/README.md

 2. Open the public/index.html page in your preferred browser.
 This page contains an Authrite client that will attempt to communicate over a websocket with the server at http://localhost:3000.

 To view the demo site, you'll need to serve the index.html page using a package.
-We recommend using `live-server`.
+We recommend using [live-server](https://www.npmjs.com/package/live-server).
 Navigate to the public folder and use the following command:

 ```bash
 live-server